Environmental Chemistry - Composition of air

 d) Gases that are naturally occurring

-13. Which is representing average gases proportion by weight in the atmosphere?
+13. Which of the following is the correct average gas proportions by weight in the atmosphere?

 I – 75.47% Nitrogen